mihir-shah99/vxdf/frontend/README.md

 - **Lucide React**: Icon library
 - **Vite**: Build tool and development server

-## Integration with VXDF Engine
+## Integration with VXDF API

-The frontend communicates with the VXDF Engine backend through RESTful APIs:
+The frontend communicates with the VXDF API backend through RESTful APIs:

-1. **File Upload**: Security scan results are uploaded to the engine.
+1. **File Upload**: Security scan results are uploaded to the API.
 2. **Validation Requests**: Specific vulnerabilities are sent for validation.
 3. **Status Polling**: The frontend checks validation progress.
 4. **Results Retrieval**: Validated findings are fetched and displayed.